 |Third-party (direct license)||Segment built by a third-party data provider (BlueKai) for which you have negotiated a direct license|

 |Third-party (global license)||Segment built by a third-party data provider (BlueKai) for which you have negotiated a global license|

-Team is a feature that helps restrict/allow user access to certain items such as order, line items, ad units, and more.
+The team is a feature that helps restrict/allow the user access to certain items such as orders, line items, ad units, and more.
 Basically, enterprise publishers are expected to have large teams of in-house employees and freelancers.
-In such a case, instead of customizing user access for each user, the publisher can simply create teams and add users to it.
+In such a case, instead of customizing user access for each user, the publisher can simply create teams and add users to them.
 All the access rights allowed to the team will be allowed to users in it.
 Moreover, users can be added to multiple teams.

 Example: Add team to the orders: